Macroscopic Length Correlations in Non-Equilibrium Systems and Their Possible Realizatons: Possible extensions to electronic and lattice systems

 Here, $\tau_{\vec{k},\mu'}$ is the quasi-particle lifetime in a system with sharp $\mu'$ at wave-vector $\vec{k}$.
 The denominator in Eq. (\ref{gcoh}) corresponds to the coherent part of the Green's function of a Fermi liquid of a particular chemical potential $\mu'$ and quasi-particle weight $Z =1$ \cite{NFL,AGD,LL,coleman}.
 Qualitatively, Eq. (\ref{gcoh}) is consistent with indications of the very poor Fermi liquid type behavior reported in \cite{Dirk}.
 The effective shift of the chemical potential in Eq. (\ref{gcoh}) is equivalent to a change in the frequency dependence while holding the chemical potential $\mu$ fixed; the resulting nontrivial dependence of the correlation function on the frequency (with little corresponding additional change in the momentum) is, qualitatively similar to that advanced by theories of ``local Fermi liquids'', e.g., \cite{NFL,Si}.
 Our considerations suggest a similar smearing with the distribution $P(\mu')$ will appear for any quantity (other than the Green's function of Eq. (\ref{gcoh})) that is diagonal in the particle number.
 Analogous results will appear for a distribution of other intensive quantities.
 The prediction of Eq. (\ref{gcoh}) (and similar others \cite{me} in different arenas) may be tested to see whether a single consistent probability distribution function $P$ accounts for multiple observables.
 General identities relate expectation values in interacting Fermi systems to a weighted average of the same expectation values in free fermionic systems \cite{similar}.
 These relations raise the possibility of further related smeared averages, akin to those in Eq. (\ref{gcoh}), in numerous systems.
+Numerically, in various models of electronic systems that display non-Fermi liquid type behaviors, the energy density differences between contending low energy states $\{| \psi^{\alpha} \rangle\}$ (not necessarily exact eigenstates) are often exceedingly small, e.g., \cite{corboz}.
+Since these states globally appear to be very different from one another, the matrix element of any local Hamiltonian between any two such orthogonal states vanishes, $\langle \psi^{\alpha} | H| \psi^{\beta} \rangle = 0$ for $\alpha \neq \beta$.
+We notice that, given these results, arbitrary superpositions of these nearly degenerate states, $\sum_{\alpha} a_{\alpha} | \psi^{\alpha} \rangle$, will have similar energies.
+Thus, for many body Hamiltonians modeling these systems, a superposition of different eigenstates may be natural from energetic considerations.
+Towards the end of Section \ref{2b2b}, we remarked on the viable disordered character of the states formed by superposing eigenstates that break continuous symmetries.
+We now briefly speculate on the corresponding situation for eigenstates in electronic lattice systems that break discrete point group symmetries on a fixed size unit cell.
+Here, due to the existence of a finite unit cell in reciprocal space, a superposition of eigenstates that are related to each other by a finite number of discrete symmetry operations may not eradicate all Bragg weights.
+In other words, order may partially persist when superposing states on the lattice that, individually, display different distinct structures.